ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/querying/how-to-project-query-results.dotnet.markdown

 {PANEL/}

-{NOTE Projected entities (even named types) are not tracked by session. /}
+{NOTE Projected entities (even named types) are not tracked by the session. /}

+{NOTE If the projected fields are stored inside the index itself (`FieldStorage.Yes` in the index definition) then the query results will be created directly from there instead of retrieving documents in order to project. /}